Bank of Albania – response to COVID-19

 Until 23 April 2020, currency in circulation increased by ALL 6.4 billion compared with 31 March 2020 and with ALL 9.6 billion compared with the end of 2019.
 In April 2020, currency in circulation compared with the same period in the previous year increased by ALL 5.7 billion (ALL 6.4 billion from ALL 0.7 billion), and from the beginning of year it increased by ALL 9.4 billion (ALL 9.6 billion from ALL 0.2 billion in 2019).

-In addition, to meet the perspective needs for cash, the Bank of Albania is observing with priority the procedures for the production of the new series, denominations 1000 Lekë and 10000 Lekë, which will be put into circulation within this year.
+In addition, to meet the perspective needs for cash, the Bank of Albania is observing with priority the procedures for the production of the new series, denominations 1000 Lekë and 10000 Lekë, which will be put into circulation during 2021.

 - Cash processing